Witness Post: Bill Seal, A Coach Remembered

 William Arthur Seal III, former McDonogh School dean, faculty member, coach and dorm parent died on March 26, 2012.
 He was 65.

 During the winter, Bill continued his coaching as the assistant coach of the wrestling team.
 Bill has the unique distinction of coaching along-side a string of former Ivy League and ACC wrestlers, back to back to back and then some.
-We all tried to follow in Ray Oliver’s footsteps, but it was Bill’s shoes we could not fill.
+We all tried to follow in the footsteps of long-time McDonogh wrestling coach, Ray Oliver, but it was Bill’s shoes we could not fill.
 First came Tom Potts, who was a star wrestler at Princeton; then came Dan Blakinger, an All American from Harvard; next I arrived, a wrestler from Yale; and I was followed by Rob Smoot, who was a superb wrestler at Duke; and Pete Welch, a great wrestler from UNC.
 Bill Seal spent time with all of us and he gently mentored us.
 Bill knew the referees, the opposing coaches, the bus drivers, and the directions to all of the wrestling venues.
 He knew how to tape up an ankle or wrist, how to wipe down a mat, and how to be heard if needed.

 Bill Seal, Top Left with his wrestling team

-During the wrestling season, he knew what to say during practice, dual meets and tournaments to keep the team balanced and focused.
+During the wrestling season, Bill knew exactly what to say during practice, dual meets and tournaments to keep the team balanced and focused.
 He pulled aside wrestlers who needed the one-on-one time that only a watchful assistant can give.
-His guidance helped hone the skills of many of McDonogh’s MSA and National Prep champions.
-And Bill started bringing his son, Jon, into the wrestling room when he was in about the 3rd or 4th grade.
+His guidance helped hone the skills of many of McDonogh’s Maryland Scholastic Assoc.
+(MSA) and National Prep champions.
+And Bill started bringing his son, Jonathan, into the wrestling room when he was in about the 3rd or 4th grade.
 Soon Jon started competing head-to-head with boys many years older than he; we knew a new era was dawning.
 Bill would give me that smile, and say candidly, “The kid could be good.”
-Again, Bill was right.
+Again, clairvoyant Bill was right.

 McDonogh Fieldhouse Fire

 Bill also helped tremendously when the chips were down.
 In the early 1980’s there was a smoke-heavy fire in the McDonogh Fieldhouse.
-Bill helped gather some of the boarding students to pick-up and hoist the “smoke damaged but still somewhat usable wrestling mats” and carry them to the basement of the Allen Building.
+After the firemen left, Bill helped gather some boarding students together to pick-up and hoist the “smoke damaged but still somewhat usable wrestling mats” and carry them to the basement of the Allen Building.
 We continued to use these mats for our winter practice routine and did not miss a session.
-Bill noticed that the buoyancy of the mats was not up to par; he felt it in his knees.
-After a few practices he said that we could only avoid any serious injuries to knees, shoulders or heads by finding other mats for practice.
-Bill Seal suggested that we continue our wrestling practices at other schools, like his alma mater, Franklin High School.
+As collateral damage became evident, Bill noticed that the buoyancy of the mats was not adequate; he felt it in his knees.
+After a few practices, he said we could only avoid serious injuries to knees, shoulders or heads by finding other mats for wrestling practice.
+Instead of passing off the burden, Bill Seal suggested that we continue our wrestling practices at other schools, like his alma mater, Franklin High School.

-Without asking for permission, Bill called around athletic directors and coaches around the league and the county and arranged some “away practices” for McDonogh over the Christmas holidays.
+Without asking for permission, Bill called around to other athletic directors and coaches around Baltimore City and the county and arranged some “away practices” for McDonogh over the Christmas holidays.
 Before long he had set up practices at Franklin, Poly, Southeastern, St. Paul’s, and Mervo.
-These practices helped solidify our relationships with the other coaches of those strong programs and helped our team stay in good shape.
-Most importantly it built cross-team camaraderie.
+These practices helped solidify our relationships with the other coaches of those strong wrestling programs and kept our team in good shape.
+Most importantly it built great cross-team camaraderie.

-The Ray Oliver Wrestling Tournament was held at arch-rival Gilman School that year, which is also a testament to the relationship that Bill Seal and the Ed Novak/Chip Giardina/Dutch Eyth, Athletic Directors, had forged with Chris Legg (Gilman wrestling coach), Reddy Finney (Gilman Headmaster), and Haswell Franklin (McDonogh AND Gilman parent) over the years.
+That year the Ray Oliver Wrestling Tournament was held at arch-rival Gilman School, which is also a testament to the relationship that Bill Seal and the Ed Novak/Chip Giardina/Dutch Eyth, Athletic Directors, had forged with Chris Legg (Gilman wrestling coach), Reddy Finney (Gilman Headmaster), and Haswell Franklin (McDonogh AND Gilman parent) over the years.

-Bill Seal’s consistent guidance and sense of humor helped me in many ways.
-One personal quirk of Bill’s was his relatively high pitched voice; it could get pretty shrill.
+Bill Seal’s consistent guidance and sense of humor helped all of the varsity coaches in many ways.
+One personal quirk of Bill’s was his relatively high pitched voice; it could get mighty shrill.
 In coaching situations he had a whistle around his neck, but rarely used it.
 “I promised myself I would be quiet now that I am off the soccer field,” he would mutter, searching for his inside voice.
-Instead of disbelief or agitation, for example, Bill would act out his feelings.
+Instead of disbelief or agitation, for example, Bill would physically act out his feelings.
 He would pantomime some exaggerated facial expressions, throw his arms in the air and rock back and forth, which said so much without saying a word.

 When the team was facing Mt.
 St. Joe or Gilman, the coaches were as nervous as the wrestlers, and Bill would cut the tension and give the boys and fellow coaches a good laugh in the process.
-Bill was self-deprecating as he made light of an old story he remembered.
-Somehow his dry sense of humor would be the perfect antidote to the tension at the time.
-He had a wonderful self-assured confidence that helped steer the wrestling program over many years.
+Bill was self-deprecating as he made light of an old story or two he remembered to tell the team.
+Somehow his dry sense of humor would be the perfect antidote to the tensions of the moment.
+He had a wonderful self-assured confidence that steered the wrestling program over many years.

 Fellow coaches like John Black, Dennis O’Brien, Doug Cooper, Rob Smoot, Joe Bakewell, and Pete Welch all benefited having Bill in the program.
 He was thoughtful and cared deeply about the boys.
-Since soccer, “was his MAIN thing,” I felt so fortunate to have Bill by my side in his “off-season.”
+Since soccer, “was his MAIN thing,” we felt so fortunate to have Bill by our sides in his “off-season.”
 His steady hand and sarcasm were perfect foils for the “too serious” coaching staff as a whole.
 He just had such a calming knack with others!

 During a retirement tribute to Bill Seal in the spring of 2012, Headmaster Charlie Britton summed up McDonogh’s love for Bill with the following statement.